garciart/network-automation/scripts/ansible_notes.md

-# Ansible and Ansible Automation Platform Setup
+# Ansible and Ansible Automation Platform Tutorial

-This tutorial will walk you through installing Ansible and Ansible Automation Platform on a virtual control node.
+This tutorial will walk you through using Ansible and Ansible Automation Platform using a virtual network.

 - [Prerequisites](#prerequisites)
 - [Create the Virtual Machine](#create-the-virtual-machine)